Adventure on the Gelmerbahn – the “Alpine Rollercoaster” in Grimselwelt

 And a Hike Around Gelmersee

 We recently stayed in Meiringen in the Haslital Valley and one of the highlights was going for a ride on the Glemerbahn.
-The funicular runs every day from 9am till 4pm ( in July and August until 5pm), from 21st May till 24th October.
+The funicular runs every day from 9am till 4pm ( in July and August until 5pm), from 4th June – 23rd October 2022.
 Tickets have to be purchased or booked online in advance – so do make sure to book your slots in good time as it can get very popular and there are only 24 seats available on each ride.

 The Gelmerbahn is a short drive from Meiringen (you can also get there by public transport – see details below).
 Just as you leave the road there is a large (free) car park with a further overflow car park over the bridge on your right.

 A short walk with some beautiful mountain views takes you to the the ticket office and the start of the Gelmerbahn ride.

 We were first in the queue on the way up and decided to sit in the lowest carriage of the train so that we could get a great view of the valley below, as well as the beautiful snow capped mountains ahead.

 As the Gelmerbahn made its way slowly up (the ride is just over 8 minutes in total) I suddenly realised just how steep this ride was!
 And there was only a small metal bar protecting me from the steep drop below!
 All visions I had had of making a wonderfully slick video went out of the window as I shut my eyes and my phone lurched around in my hands!!!

 Gelmerbahn Was the Steepest Funicular in Europe Until 2017